Personal Data Protection Authority: History

 The call for establishment of an institution to protect data privacy had been sounded since 2016.
 Establishment of such institution deemed very needed to protect the constitutional rights of Indonesian citizens for information privacy protection and safeguarding national interests over the personal data protection.

 During the formulation of the Bill of Personal Data Protection, there is an issue regarding to whom will be vested with power to safeguard and enforce the law regarding the personal data protection.
 There was discussed whether the Ministry of Communication and Information Technology, National Cyber and Crypto Agency, or a separate independent agency under the office of the President of Indonesia that will be vested with such power.

 On 20 September 2022, the Bill of Personal Data Protection passed by the People's Representative Council and signed into law by Joko Widodo on 17 October 2022 as Law No. 27/2022 (Law on Personal Data Protection).
 When the bill passed into law, it later known that the third option is chosen instead giving such powers to the pre-existing agencies/ministries.
-Article 58, 59, and 60 of the Law No. 27/2022 detailed the institute establishment, mandate, and authorities.
+Article 58, 59, and 60 of the Law No. 27/2022 detailed the agency establishment, mandate, and authorities.

-As of 24 November 2022, structure and regulations of the institute still being tabled by the Indonesian government.
+On 26 January 2024, Ministry of Communication and Information Technology confirmed that the agency targeted to be established on Mid 2024.
+The agency expected to be a spin-off of the ministry body.

 Powers

-As mandated by Article 59 Law No. 27/2022, the institute mandated to:
+As mandated by Article 59 Law No. 27/2022, the agency mandated to: